8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 📍 Exact Location & GPS: Far West Oahu, end of Farrington Highway (21.5581°N, -158.2478°W) – Kaena Point State Park

-🚗 Parking Situation: Free parking area at road's end – approximately 40 unpaved spots.
+🚗 Parking Situation: Free parking area at road’s end – approximately 40 unpaved spots.
 90-minute drive from Waikiki keeps crowds minimal.
-No facilities – bring water, food, and sunscreen.
-Road can be rough in sections.
+Restrooms and showers available across the road.
+Note: Parking lot gates close at 7 PM – do not get locked in!

-🏊 Water Conditions: Crystal-clear waters due to remote location and absence of development.
+🏊 Water Conditions: Crystal-clear waters due to zero development and zero boat traffic – this is actually clearer than many Maldives resort beaches due to the complete absence of human activity.
 Sandy beach entry leading to depths of 6-20 feet.
-Seasonal conditions vary dramatically: calm and clear April-October, dangerous shore break November-March.
-Water visibility often exceeds 150 feet during calm periods.
+Seasonal conditions vary dramatically: calm and Maldives-clear April-October, dangerous shore break November-March.
+Water visibility often exceeds 150 feet during calm periods – matching or exceeding premium Maldives resorts.

 📸 Best Photo Spot: Kaena Point trail overlook (15-minute hike from parking) provides breathtaking elevated views of the bay’s turquoise waters against dramatic lava rock coastline.
 Sunset shots from the beach itself create silhouetted rock formation compositions.